Typher7/Stream-Sync/README.md

 <img width="1460" alt="Screenshot 2024-09-01 at 3 07 14 PM" src="https://github.com/user-attachments/assets/3d8bc00b-77d1-4640-88b8-612adb0cb3bf">

-# SyncFlix
+# Stream Sync

-SyncFlix is a real-time video streaming web application that allows users to create or join a streaming room where everyone can watch videos in sync.
+Stream Sync is a real-time video streaming web application that allows users to create or join a streaming room where everyone can watch videos in sync.
 It ensures that new users joining the room will start the video from the current playback time, creating a seamless shared viewing experience.